 Raku firing is an incredible ancient Japanese ceramics technique that has been used for centuries.
 Here’s how to use it in your work to create wonderful one-off pieces.

-The history of Raku dates as far back as the 16th century, and it was said that the special type of earthenware was first invented for a tea ceremony in Kyoto.
-Indeed Raku means ‘pleasure’ or ‘enjoyment.’
+The history of Raku dates as far back as the 16th century.
 Traditional Raku pottery is also known to have been used by the Zen Buddhist masters who liked its simple naturalness.
-Traditionally the pieces are handmade not thrown.
+Traditionally the pieces are handmade, not thrown.

 For potters, it’s an incredibly exciting technique, as there’s always the anticipation of how each piece may turn out with so many different variables.

 In Eastern Europe, there is another twist to the firing technique called Obvara.
-Here a concoction of yeast, flour, and water are mixed three days before the work is due to be fired.
-After the work has been biscuit fired, it’s taken out of the kiln dunked into the yeast mixture then plunged into the water.
+Here a concoction of yeast, flour, and water is mixed three days before the work is due to be fired.
+After the work has been biscuit fired, it’s taken out of the kiln, dunked into the yeast mixture, then plunged into the water.
 The steaming work should result in an interesting burnished surface when it’s finished.

 It should also be noted that there are not any Raku glazes as such; it is more the process of firing.
 Any glaze can be used for Raku.
 It can be dipped, sprayed or splashed on, all adding to the surprise at the end of the firing.
 Raku firing is vibrant and exciting but should be used predominately for decorative pieces.

 Although it was used for tea services in the 16th century, the process can increase the risk of flaking on the pots, meaning it’s not always food safe.